adiq/temotes/README.md

 Configuration is as easy as defining the environment variables from the `.env` file.

+#### Docker Swarm Secrets

+For Docker Swarm environments, secrets are also supported.
+If an environment variable's name ends with `_FILE` (e.g., `REDIS_PASSWORD_FILE=/run/secrets/redis_password`), the application will read the content of the specified file and use it as the value for that variable.

 ### Run & Build

 Running and building the application is as simple as in any other Go project.